–DC Bonus Book #11

 Invasion! is a gigantic crossover event in which several intergalactic races form an alliance with the goal of eradicating all metahuman life on Earth (our world deemed most threatening because it has the most metahumans).
 Secretly, the Dominators, evil leaders of the alien alliance, want to replicate the metahuman gene and create their own super-warriors.
 By the time ‘tec #595 occurs, the aliens have already taken over several parts of the Earth and Max Lord has asked Batman to help the JLI in Australia.
 Batman politely turns him down, stating that the alien war is a metahuman issue and therefore, out of his league.
 However, Batman soon encounters a shape-shifting Zheerfang on the streets of Gotham and realizes the war has come to him.
 Batman winds up in Cuba battling Khund hooligans and Thanagarian hawkmen.
 Invasion! #2-3 finish out the story and involve literally hundreds of heroes, including Batman.
 First, a superhero summit is organized, which gathers nearly every superhero in the DCU.
 Superman, Captain Atom, Amanda Waller, Max Lord, and General Wade Eiling lead the meeting, which briefs everyone on how the war will be fought.
-A detailed slice of this scene is also shown in Hawk & Dove Vol. 3 #1.
+This superhero summit is also shown in Adventures of Superman #449.
+A more detailed slice of this scene is also shown in Hawk & Dove Vol. 3 #1.
 Then, during the main action of the war, the Gene Bomb is set off, which has various effects.
 While it kills many metahumans, it also grants powers to some normal humans, most notably Max Lord, who will soon manifest the telepathic ability of persuasion, although the use of the power will give him severe nosebleeds.
 The Gene Bomb also resurrects Metamorpho!
 Eventually, the alien hordes are defeated.
 Batman angrily delivers an incapacitated Major Force back to General Eiling.
 After the Invasion dust settles, a new status-quo has arrived.

 –Power of The Atom #9